Police uncover ‘possible plot’ by militia to breach Capitol

-WASHINGTON — The U.S. Capitol Police say they have intelligence showing there is a “possible plot” by a militia group to breach the U.S. Capitol on Thursday.
+WASHINGTON — Capitol Police say they have intelligence showing a “possible plot” by a militia group to breach the U.S. Capitol on Thursday, nearly two months after a mob of supporters of then-President Donald Trump stormed the iconic building to try to stop Congress from certifying now-President Joe Biden's victory.

+The threat appears to be connected to a far-right conspiracy theory, mainly promoted by supporters of QAnon, that Trump will rise again to power on March 4.
+That was the original presidential inauguration day until 1933, when it was moved to Jan.
+20.

 The revelation was detailed in a statement from the Capitol Police.
 It comes at the same time the acting police chief is testifying before a House subcommittee.